roveroniandrea/UlamSpiral/README.md

 Ulam's spiral it's a simple representation of primal numbers disposed in a spiral.
 If a number is primal it will be printed in black, otherwise in white.
 The algorithm to check if a number if primal works in the following way:

 Let's suppose we want to describe all numbers multiple of 6.
-We will later discuss why precisely 6.
+We will later discuss why precisely 6 [In this section](https://github.com/roveroniandrea/UlamSpiral/blob/master/README.md#why-6).
 We can obtain those numbers simply doing 6 * k, where k is an interger number greater or equal to 1.

 Some examples are:
 `6 * 1 = 6` for k=1, `6 * 2 = 12` for k=2, `6 * 3 = 18` for k=3, and so on.